 •Obtain the list of pending cases with their pending activities (whether or not they are a Stakeholder).

 •Complete a pending activity or event by submitting information applicable to that activity or event of an end user (whether or not they are a Stakeholder).

 •Search for a specific case by providing its case identifier and obtain its details.

 To get started and test for yourself the use of the OData services, refer to Getting started.

-Additionally, it is recommended that you review the information presented under the Basic Concepts of this API.
+Additionally, we recommend that you review the information presented about the Basic Concepts of this API.